PurpurMC/PurpurDocs/mkdocs/Permissions.md

 - Allows players to use the legacy and hex color codes in books which update after the book is signed

-## purpur.anvil.minimessage
-Requires enabling [`anvil.allow-minimessage`](../Configuration#use-mini-message) in purpur.yml

-- This allows players to use MiniMessage tags in an anvil.

 ## purpur.anvil.color
 Requires enabling [`anvil.allow-colors`](../Configuration#allow-colors_1) in purpur.yml

 - Allows players to use legacy color codes in anvil. [`There is more information about colour codes on the Minecraft website.`](**https://minecraft.fandom.com/wiki/Formatting_codes**)

+## purpur.anvil.minimessage
+Requires enabling [`anvil.allow-minimessage`](../Configuration#use-mini-message) in purpur.yml

+- This allows players to use MiniMessage tags in an anvil. [`You can test your minimessage tags here.`](https://webui.adventure.kyori.net/)

 ## purpur.anvil.remove_italics
 Requires enabling [`anvil.allow-colors`](../Configuration#anvil) in purpur.yml

-- Allows players to remove the italics from items renamed in the anvil by starting the text with '&r'.
-The permission requires [`purpur.anvil-colors`](../Permissions#purpuranvilcolor) for this permission to work.
+- Allows players to remove the italics from items renamed in the anvil by starting the text with '&r'

+## purpur.anvil.format
+Requires enabling [`anvil.allow-colors`](../Configuration#anvil) in purpur.yml

+- Allows players to use legacy formatting codes in an anvil (&l, &m, &n, &o)

 ## purpur.enderchest.rows.<number&gt;
 Requires enabling [`ender_chest.six-rows`](../Configuration#ender_chest) and [`ender_chest.use-permissions-for-rows`](../Configuration#ender_chest) in purpur.yml